ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

 * logging

 # Getting Started

-    npm install

-Once the tooling is there, deploy the library files to NetSuite, then use it:
+_These instructions are a work in progress.
+In the steps below replace the #.#.# with the actual version number you see after building the lib._

+1. Clone this repository
+2. run `gulp declarations`
+3. Copy (or symlink) the `/N` folder to your project root.
+This provides the TypeScript declarations for NetSuite built in modules.
+4. Symlink the `declarations/` folder to local name `NFT-SS2-#.#.#`.
+This provides the TypeScript declarations for our custom code.

-## Deploy
+## Deploy core library to NS
-Run `gulp` which should create a file `dist/NFT-SS2-x.y.z.zip`.
+* Run `gulp` which should create a file like  `dist/NFT-SS2-#.#.#.zip`.

-Use the NetSuite file cabinet _advanced add_ to extract this file to your SuiteScripts folder.
+* Use the NetSuite file cabinet _advanced add_ to uplaod the `dist/NFT-SS2-#.#.#.zip` file to your SuiteScripts folder.
-Upload it to an empty folder or uncheck the "overwrite files with the same name" options to make sure you don't overwrite something with the same name.
+Choose to 'extract' all files.

+Note: the `/N` folder is not deployed to NetSuite - it's only used by TypeScript at compile time.

 ## Use